MarianObuseh/Smart-Grid-OSA-as-a-complex-system/README.md

-# Modelling Smart Grid Operators Situation Awareness Awareness
+# Modelling Smart Grid Operators Situation Awareness
 Here, I make an attempt to model the smart grid control room as a chaotic complex system whose operator states evolve by the presence or absence of a social concept called Vigilance Training and certain rules of engagement.
 I incorporate chaos theory where small perturbations lead to a drastic change in evolving states of agents.
 I also incorporate Cellular Automata Simulations.